-Beginning with the novel Frankenstein by Mary Shelley, this course will focus on challenges to identity.
-The meeting of differing cultures, through immigration, colonization or creation provoke questions about values and fulfillment, especially in terms of conflicting ideals.
-The works read will be taken from a range of times and traditions: Shakespeare to Milton, Wilde, and Suzan-Lori Parks.
+Beginning with The Tempest by William Shakespeare, this course will explore the experience of “otherness” and the challenges to identity it produces.
+The confrontation of the “One” with the “Other,” through colonization, immigration, revolution, or creation provokes questions about values and fulfillment, especially with respect to conflicting ideals.
+The works read will be taken from a range of times and traditions: Swift, Mary Shelley, Bulgakov, and Suzan-Lori Parks.

-Through examining the intricacies of the reading process, students will practice the art of writing in a number of different genres, including short fiction, poetry, review, stream of consciousness, and creative nonfiction.
+By examining the intricacies of the reading process, students will practice the art of writing in a number of different genres, including short fiction, poetry, review, stream of consciousness, and creative nonfiction.
 Frequently utilizing the workshop setting, we will analyze and critique the work of published authors as well as the work of students in the class.
 Students will develop their understanding of writing and control over language, ultimately using computer software to write, produce, and broadcast radio essays modeled after NPR’s This American Life.
-We will read Cormac McCarthy, Virginia Woolf, Michael Pollan, Seamus Heaney, Raymond Carver, Elizabeth Bishop, and others.
+We will read McCarthy, Woolf, Pollan, Heaney, Carver, Bishop, and others.
 Enrollment in this course requires permission from the Department Head.

 In this class we will use psychology as a lens through which we can more accurately view and understand the portraits of humanity offered by literature.
 The essential question of the course will be “Why do people do what they do?”
 Thus, we will examine characters and their motivations, borrowing terminology from the fields of social and behavioral psychology to address issues of greed, violence, immorality, asceticism, monomania, and cruelty.
 Students will read novels, plays, and nonfiction, specifically writing by Kesey, Albee, McCarthy, Stevenson, Fitzgerald, Krakauer, Sartre and others, all the while completing analytical and personal essays and several creative projects.